Summernme/Summernme.github.io/_posts/2023-02-26-paper-solo.md

 They both do not need bounding boxes for training but are either being step-wise or founded on compromise, e.g., coarse parametric representation of masks.
 Our SOLO takes an image as input, directly outputs instance masks and corresponding class probabilities, in a fully convolutional, box-free and grouping-free paradigm.

-# 2. Out Method: SOLO
+# 2. Our Method: SOLO

 ![Fig. 2.
 SOLO flamework.
 We reformulate the instance segmentation as two subtasks: category prediction and instance mask generation problems.
 An input image is divided into a uniform grids, i.e., $S×S$.
 Here we illustrate the grid with $S = 5$.
 If the center of an object falls into a grid cell, that grid cell is responsible for predicting the semantic category (top) and masks of instances (bottom).
 We do not show the feature pyramid network (FPN) here for simpler illustration.](https://user-images.githubusercontent.com/121393261/221417121-a02dbddd-f922-468b-9809-f30543db2413.png)